1794 Flowing Hair Silver Dollar

 What is the difference between a Morgan dollar and a Peace dollar?

-The Morgan dollar (1878–1904, 1921) was designed by George T. Morgan and features a classical Liberty portrait on the obverse with a spread-winged eagle on the reverse — struck in .900 fine silver at a weight of 26.73 grams.
+The Morgan dollar (1878–1904, 1921) was designed by George T. Morgan and features a classical Liberty portrait on the obverse with a spread-winged eagle on the reverse — struck in .900 fine silver at 26.73 grams.
 The Peace dollar (1921–1935) was designed by Anthony de Francisci to commemorate the end of World War I — its Liberty portrait faces right rather than left, and the reverse features a perched eagle with the word PEACE.
 Both share the same 90% silver composition and diameter.
-Morgans are more actively collected for their VAM variety depth; Peace dollars are generally scarcer in gem condition due to striking challenges.
+Morgans are more actively collected for VAM variety depth; Peace dollars are generally scarcer in gem condition due to striking challenges.

 What is the 1804 dollar and why are there only 15 known?